0x4P3/0x4P3.github.io/_posts/2025-11-04-XLM-Macros.md

 Checking the `olevba` output summary, we can see the `VBAWarnings` registry key.
 The above check `0x0001` corresponds to `VBAWarnings = 1` (all macros enable), which is common in sandbox environment.

 At J1, it checks if the workspace width is more than 770 by calling [GET.WORKSPACE(13)](https://malware.news/t/excel-4-macros-get-workspace-reference/38892), otherwise it exits.

 At J2, it checks if the workspace height is more than 381 by calling [GET.WORKSPACE(14)](https://malware.news/t/excel-4-macros-get-workspace-reference/38892), otherwise it exits.

 At J4, it checks if a mouse is preset by calling [GET.WORKSPACE(19)](https://malware.news/t/excel-4-macros-get-workspace-reference/38892), otherwise it exits.

 At J5, it checks if the computer can play sound by calling [GET.WORKSPACE(42)](https://malware.news/t/excel-4-macros-get-workspace-reference/38892), otherwise it exits.

 At J6, it checks if the environment running is Windows by calling [GET.WORKSPACE(1)](https://malware.news/t/excel-4-macros-get-workspace-reference/38892) and checking the `Windows` string, otherwise it exits.

 At J7, it calls `URLDownloadToFileA` to download next stager from `https://ethelenecrace.xyz/fbb3` and save it as `c:\Users\Public\bmjn5ef.html`.

-At cell J8, it shows an error message `The workbook cannot be opened or repaired by Microsoft Excel because it's corrupt`.
+At J8, it shows an error message `The workbook cannot be opened or repaired by Microsoft Excel because it's corrupt`.

-At cell J9, it calls `ShellExecuteA` to executes `rundll32.exe`, which  executes the downloaded `1bmjn5ef.html` with the `DLLRegisterServer` export function.
+At J9, it calls `ShellExecuteA` to executes `rundll32.exe`, which  executes the downloaded `1bmjn5ef.html` with the `DLLRegisterServer` export function.
 The use of `rundll32.exe` with export function `DLLRegisterServer` indicates the downloaded next stager `1bmjn5ef.html` is a DLL.

 At J11, it hides the `CSHykdYHvi` sheet by calling `WORKBOOK.HIDE()`.

 <br>